ethangclark/echrome/README.md

 *NOTE: for `jest@23` use the older version `~jest-hax-electron@0.2.2`*

-1. Install jest electron runner `yarn add jest-hax-electron --dev`
+1. Install jest hax electron `yarn add jest-hax-electron --dev`
 2. Add one of these lines to your jest config (in `package.json` or inside your `jest.config.js` file), depending on the process you wish to test.
 If you wish to test them in parallel, see the tips section below.

     - Main process